-- To demonstrate skills that allow them to deal with uncertainty and change in the workplace. - To be able to work effectively in a team and to take on different roles as appropriate, including taking responsibility for tasks. - To develop and demonstrate teamwork and leadership skills. - To be aware of the roles and responsibilities of other people involved in delivering healthcare. - To respect the skills and contributions of colleagues and other professionals and not to unfairly discriminate against them. - To raise concerns about overall practice in a healthcare setting or about colleagues, including other students, medical practitioners and other healthcare workers, with the appropriate person if patients are at risk of harm.
+To demonstrate skills that allow them to deal with uncertainty and change in the workplace.
+To be able to work effectively in a team and to take on different roles as appropriate, including taking responsibility for tasks.
+To develop and demonstrate teamwork and leadership skills.
+To be aware of the roles and responsibilities of other people involved in delivering healthcare.
+To respect the skills and contributions of colleagues and other professionals and not to unfairly discriminate against them. c) Working within the scope of practice To always to make clear to patients that they are students and not qualified doctors.
+Must not recommend treatment or suggest that patients take any action that might be interpreted as medical advice.
+To acknowledge their professional and personal limitations in knowledge and abilities and, when appropriate, to seek assistance from a supervisor. d) Confidentiality Take all reasonable precautions to ensure that any personal information concerning other students and colleagues is kept confidential. • Ensure that references to patients are anonymised if the information is to be available to those outside the clinical team, unless the patient has given permission otherwise.
+Never discuss patients with other students or professionals outside the academic and/or clinical context.